JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

 .. code:: bash

-   exit # to exit Singularity
-   exit # to exit Vagrant
-   vagrant halt # to shut down the virtual machine
+   exit # to exit Singularity or Charliecloud exit # to exit Vagrant vagrant halt # to shut down the virtual machine